altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 After getting in touch with the Sixth Army, they had a firmer grasp on the situation there.<br/>
 Regis laid a simplified map on the table inside the carriage.<br/>
 "… The invading Etruria Theocracy army has 20,000 men.
 Seven forts of various sizes have fallen, and the southern base city Sembione fell into enemy hands a week ago."<br/>
 The fortification of Sembione city was on the average level in the empire.
-So why did the Sixth and Eighth Army abandoned it so readily?
+So why did the Sixth and Eighth Army abandoned it so readily?<br/>
 Eddie frowned.<br/>
 "The enemy forces has quite a substantial number.
 If they already took the city a week ago, won’t they continue with the next step of their invasion plan?"<br/>
 "That might be possible… But given how far they have invaded, it will make more sense to wait for a resupply there.
 After all, they also need rest."<br/>